 The Waste Electrical and Electronic Equipment (WEEE) legislation affects every industry and businesses of all sizes. and includes monitors, TVs, printers, computers, laptops, kettles, and much more.Get in touch

 Items of this waste type include monitors, TVs, printers, computers, laptops, kettles, and much more.
-These items require specialist attention when it comes to disposal, which is where Reconomy can help your business to ensure all legislation is met.
-With WEEE regulations becoming law in the UK on the 1st of January 2014, it’s now more important than ever to ensure your business is handling excess WEEE recycling in the most environmentally-friendly way possible.
+These items require specialist attention when it comes to waste collection and disposal, which is where Reconomy can help service your business whilst meeting all necessary legislation.
+With WEEE regulations becoming law in the UK on the 1st of January 2014, it’s now more important than ever for your business to handle excess WEEE recycling collections correctly and reducing damage to the environment.

 What is WEEE waste?